Courses in Anthropology

 A ANT 365 (= A WSS 365) The Anthropology of New Reproductive Technologies (3)

 A cross-cultural perspective on how new reproductive technologies (including in vitro fertilization, surrogacy, ultrasound, prenatal screening for disability, sex selection, fetal surgery, and neonatal intensive care) are transforming the experience of procreation and challenging cultural notions of kinship, personhood, and what it means to be human.
 Only one version may be taken for credit.
-Prerequisite(s): 3 credits in anthropology, philosophy, or women's studies.
+Prerequisite(s): 3 credits in anthropology, philosophy, or women's, gender and sexuality studies.
+May not be offered in 2018-2019.

 A ANT 372 Urban Anthropology (3)